awsdocs/aws-amplify-console-user-guide/doc_source/getting-started.rst

 Step 3: Confirm Build Settings for the Backend
 =====================================================

 If you connected a repository provisioned by the Amplify CLI v1.0+ (run `amplify -v` to find CLI version), the Amplify Console will deploy or automatically update backend resources (any resource provisioned by the Amplify CLI) in a single workflow with the frontend build.
 You can choose to point an existing backend environment to your branch, or create a completely new environment.
-For a step-by-step tutorial, see :ref:`Deploying a Backend with your Frontend <deploy-backend>`.
+For a step-by-step tutorial, see :ref:`Deploying a fullstack app <deploy-backend>`.

 .. image:: images/reuse-backend.png